justindomke/pangolin/README.md

 ## Why (for researchers)?

 Pangolin is extremely modular.
-It's build around a simple [internal representation](https://justindomke.github.io/pangolin/ir.html) (IR) in which there are only two types of objects: `Op`s represent abstract conditional distributions or deterministic functions, while an `RV` contains a single `Op` and a list of parent `RV`.
+It's build around a simple [internal representation](https://justindomke.github.io/pangolin/ir.html) (IR) in which there are only two types of objects: An `Op` represents a conditional distributionsor deterministic function, while an `RV` contains a single `Op` and a list of parent `RV`.
 Primitives to make evaluation efficient on modern hardware (e.g. `VMap` or `Scan`) wrap individuals `Op`s.
-That's basically it.
+That's basically all there is to it.

 All other parts of Pangolin are decoupled: They only depend on the IR, not on each other.
-For example, the interface offers a friendly way for users to specify models, with optional broadcasting, program transformations, and so on.
+For example, the [interface](https://justindomke.github.io/pangolin/interface.html) offers a friendly way for users to specify models, with optional broadcasting, program transformations, and so on.
 Internally, this is quite complicateded.
 But it just produces models in the IR.
 The different backends only look at the IR, and don't even know that the interface layer exists.

 This makes many things easy that are typically quite difficult in modern PPLs:

 * Say you want to create a new inference algorithm that programatically inspects the model.
 That's easy, because the IR is just a static graph of random variables.

 * Say you want to create a probabilistic model and share it with collaborators, some of whom use JAX and some of whom use PyTorch.
 That's fine.
-The former group can use the [JAX backend](pangolin/jax_backend) and the latter group can use the [torch backend](pangolin/torch_backend.py).
+The former group can use the [JAX backend](pangolin/jax_backend) while the latter group use the [torch backend](pangolin/torch_backend.py).

 * Say you want to create a new "backend" that will do inference using a different array computing framework instead of JAX or PyTorch.
 This is pretty easy.
 The [torch backend](pangolin/torch_backend.py) is around 1000 lines.
 The (more capable) [JAX backend](pangolin/jax_backend) is around 2000 lines.
 The [blackjax interface](pangolin/blackjax.py) is 400 lines.

-* Say you hate the Pangolin interface.
+* Say you hate Pangolin's interface.
 That's fine.
-You can create a new one.
-As long as you can compile models into the Pangolin IR, you can still use the existing inference algorithms.
+Make a new one!
+As long as you produce models into the Pangolin IR, you can still use the existing backends.

 * In the future, we hope to make the IR language independent, so interfaces and backends could be in other languages, e.g. R or Julia.
 (This is possible in principle now, but could be made easier.)